Ridowan-sajid/Asp.Net-Note/README.md

 **N:B: When we create any model class, we make sure it is public just for now.
 Later we will make it internal**

 **Application Layer:**
 **In this layer user interact with the app.
-Application layer can be anything.
+Application layer can be connected to anything.
 Example: Desktop app, android app.**

 **Business Logic Layer:**
 **In this layer decision making or logical operation are being implemented.
 Example: More than 20 students can't take Biology.**